aliehs111/SKMPortfolio/README.md

    - I looked at other portfolio websites on the public repositories in GitHub.

-   - I used the web Canva to make some of the graphics, including the header background.
+   - I used the app, Canva to produce some images and the background image